Here are some items that may have issues:

 Crankshaft position sensors are located in auto transmission bell housing and connect to engine wiring harness on top of intake manifold.
 One sensor is for reference point while cranking and second is for engine speed information.
 Faulty sensors can cause no start conditions, either not starting at all or problems starting hot engine until cooled down.
 Original OEM sensors can be replaced with Bosch part 0261210001, this is with 820mm cable and should fit for both applications.
 OEM sensor with 610mm cable is discontinued and longer version is offered as replacement.

 Engine control unit (ECU) is electrical failure point in these turbos.
 Engine cranks and nothing else happens.
 Unit is located behind right-front speaker.
 Before going after another, check crankshaft position sensors and ignition system.
 Skilled electrian should be able to repair dead ECU, taken spares are on hand.
 When searching for another unit look from German Ebay, usually there are few for sale.
-Watch for overpriced items on Ebay, in euros 200 to 300 is reasonable price for used part.
+Watch out for overpriced items, in euros 200 to 300 is reasonable price for used part.
 With this 30-year-old equipment all are going to fail sooner or later.

 Non-operational electrical fan on front of radiator raises coolant temperatures on hot climate.
 Test two temp sensors on low right hand side of radiator and replace faulty sensors.
 If fan still not operational next items to check are fuses, low speed resistor fixed to frame and fan itself.
 Fan can be rebuilt with new bearing and some pop rivets.
 Access fan by removing front bumper and turbo-blower piping underneath.
 For engine cooling also test visco fan on water pump wheel.
 If on cold start fan can’t be heard moving air around replace visco coupling straight away.